About The Faces of Invisible Illness Project:

 What types of treatments and therapies do you have to do each day?

-“I take Lasix, which is a diuretic that helps regulate the excess spinal fluid in my head.
-I undergo routine spinal taps to drain the excess spinal fluid from my head.
-I routinely receive nerve block injections in my head and neck.
-Beyond this, I take preventative and abortive/rescue migraine medications such as Emgality, Ubreverly and other anti-inflammatory, non-opioid pain medications.
-Since none of these on-going medications truly control the pressure or pain, I also rely on more osteopathic treatments and therapies.
-These include osteopathic manipulations, acupressure, spineworx, neck brace, aromatherapy, ice packs upon ice packs, and more.”
+“For the idiopathic intracranial hypertension (IIH) I take Lasix, which is a diuretic that helps regulate the excess spinal fluid in my head.
+In the past, I've tried routine spinal taps to drain the excess spinal fluid from my head, I've also tried nerve block injections in my head and neck, along with preventive and abortive/rescue migraine medications such as Emgality, Ubreverly and other anti-inflammatory, non-opioid pain medications and have had no luck with them.
+Since none of these treatments were effective in controlling the pressure or pain, I have relied on osteopathic treatments and therapies such as osteopathic manipulations, acupressure, spineworx, neck brace, ice packs upon ice packs, and more.

 What’s a typical day look like for you?